Stuycs-K/final-project-3-jianz-wangi/HOMEWORK.md

 ### #3 Bruteforce

 Try to brute force the following message.
-What is the plaintext? key?
+What is the plaintext?
+Key? [ show/write your process ]

 `YTOODHODUNEGJFUKYOOEB`